 Discussion Boards: Some of your weekly assignments may use the Discussion Board tab in Blackboard.
 Those will be indicated by date.
 During the semester, I will also post links in the Discussion Board to address any questions you might have about the Syllabus, Exams, Response Papers, and Blackboard.
 Please post any question you might have on the appropriate Discussion Board.
 Please do not hesitate to message me through Blackboard with any issues of a more personal nature or if the discussions does not fully answer your questions.
-I check messages for the last time each weekday before 5 pm; please do not expect an answer between 5 pm and 9 am or when I'm in class.
-If you have a question of a pressing nature, please use your SPC email account and email cbeardenwhite@southplainscollege.edu.
-I check my email until 9pm.
-Again, do not expect a reply after 9pm or before 9am.
+I check messages for the last time each weekday before 9 pm; please do not expect an answer between 9 pm and 9 am.